pauldacus/sass_omega4_base/README.md

 Usage: The best way to use this grid is to copy the contents of the omega-subtheme.styles.scss file into your Omega4 child theme, which should be: sites/all/themes/omega4_child_theme/sass/omega4_child_theme.styles.scss

+Remove the grid guides by deleting "@include background-grid;" line.

+Also remove all "border" styles.
+They are there for debugging only.

 Remember to set grid variables in variables folder:

 Set variables in variables/_grid.scss file